Do you ever feel like you have to replace your jet ski battery every year?

 I often get asked if riding around for a bit will charge your battery on your jet ski.
 This works for cars but not for jet ski engines.

-Your jet ski does have a charging system but it’s a Stator and not an Alternator as your car has.
-A Stator does not fully charge your battery but instead maintains a charge.
+Your jet ski does have a charging system but it uses a stator instead of an alternator as found in cars.
+A stator does not fully charge your battery but instead maintains a charge.

 So riding your jet ski will not fully charge it, it will put a slight charge back but when you go to leave the watercraft for a few hours the battery will be dead again.